Donna Stone

-Donna Stone is an American athlete who is a former Olympian fencer and USA Fencing Hall of Fame member.
+Donna Stone (born January 17, 1957) is an American athlete who is a former Olympian fencer and USA Fencing Hall of Fame member.

 During her over 20 years competitive fencing carrier, Stone collected a World Championship 5th place, multiple Fencing World Cup medals, three US National Champion titles and two Pan American Women's Épée Team gold medals.
-She has fenced foil but became competitive in epee.
+She has fenced foil but became competitive in épée.
 She was inducted into the Fencing Hall of Fame in 2000.
 She is a coach at Rockland Fencers Club in New York State.